 Regular exercise may be a helpful remedy for your sleeplessness.
 Often when we try to fall asleep our minds are going a mile a minute and our bodies can’t settle down.
 If you exercise during the day and tire your body out, it may allow sleep to come more readily.
 It is worth a try.

 2. Herbs and Oils

 There are also many natural sleep aids on the market.
 Melatonin is a naturally occurring hormone extracted from plants.
 Taking a melatonin tablet can help you drift off to sleep without any side effects or morning grogginess.
 Other herbs and essential oils have also been known to aid a good night’s sleep.

 3. Proper Bedding and Bedroom Environment

-Another way to achieve a restful sleep is to make sure your bed is the right size and firmness.
-Be sure to read about anti-snoring pillows.
+Another way to achieve restful sleep is to make sure your bed is the right size and firm.
+Consider anti-snoring pillows.
 These pillows can align your head and neck to open airways and help reduce snoring and sleep apnea.

 Anxiety, worry, depression, and other mental health issues can be symptoms of an overactive mind that will not allow you to sleep.
 Explore meditation as a helpful antidote to a mind that won’t turn off.

 Do not accept poor sleep as a way of life.
 Use these tips to start doing something about it.
 You could also speak with your doctor or a sleep specialist for help.
 You owe it to yourself, your family and your co-workers to be rested, calm, and able to do your best each and every day.
 Sufficient, restful sleep is essential to a happy, healthy, and productive life.